opensearch-project/data-prepper/examples/log-ingestion/README.md

 2. And [data-prepper-config.yaml](data-prepper-config.yaml) is also mounted in [docker-compose-dataprepper.yaml](docker-compose-dataprepper.yaml) which will help us to configure our data-prepper server.

 3. Run the Data Prepper docker compose file where we are using `log_pipeline.yaml`.
-Now fluentBit is able to send logs to the http source of Data Prepper.
+Now FluentBit is able to send logs to the http source of Data Prepper.

 Run the following to start Data Prepper: